 '''

 neutron_neutron_conf_overrides:

 This should match the hostname

 →configured on the switch

-device_type: netmiko_cisco_ios # It is really NXOS but the

 →commands are the same

 ngs_mac_address: "cc:46:d6:64:4b:41" # Doesn't seem to matter but is

-\rightarrowrequired - this is taken from an SVI on the mgmt network
+→required - this is taken from an SVI on the mgmt network

 ip: "10.80.240.3"

 An IP on the switch which has

 →ssh access from the br-mgmt network, loopback, SVI or mgmt0 as needed

 username: "neutron"

-The user that Neutron will SSH.
+The user that Neutron will SSH

 →to the switch as

 password: "supersecret"

 The password that Neutron will.

 →use to SSH to the switch

 key_file: <ssh key file>

 An SSH key may be used instead.

 →of a password

 ngs_manage_vlans: "False"

 VLANs are already provisioned on

 →the switch so tell neutron not to create/delete VLANs

 '''